 Ortonville Recreation Area is a 5,400-acre state park located in the Township’s southwest quadrant.
 The park affords the following recreational opportunities: fishing, boating, hunting, swimming, picnicking, horseback riding, snowmobiling, cross- country skiing, and mountain biking.
 In addition, the park has playground equipment, a volleyball court, horseshoe pits, a rustic cabin, which sleeps 20, and an equestrian campground.

 Metamora-Hadley State Recreation Area

 The 723-acre Metamora-Hadley State Recreation Area is located in northeast Hadley Township.
 Park users can swim, fish, ice fish, and rent paddle boats on 80-acre Lake Minnewanna, which dominates the center of the park.
 Additionally, 224 campsites ring the lake.
 Other available activities at the Metamora-Hadley Recreation Area include hiking, picnicking, hunting, snowmobiling, and cross-country skiing.

 In addition to the parks and recreation facilities outlined above, the Lapeer Community School District and private property owners also contribute to the number of recreation facilities available in the Township.
 Hadley Baptist Church has one baseball diamond and a gymnasium.
-The Hadley Elementary School has the following recreational facilities and equipment: newly installed playground equipment; two baseball diamonds, which are also used for soccer; and a basketball court.
 At the Emma Murphy School in nearby Metamora Township, soccer nets, a baseball diamond, basketball courts, and a football field for flag football are available for use.
 Playground equipment at Emma Murphy includes monkey bars, swings, balance beams, and climbers.